NickWu007/COMP520/README.md

 `tests`    | test cases used

 ### Disclaimer
-You should not use this as your implmentation for any assignments.
+You should not use this as your implementation for any assignments.